 Solicitor (lawyer) based in London, advising clients nationwide.

-I also advise on and draft or update partnership, LLP member and shareholder agreements.
+I also advise on and draft or update partnership, LLP member and shareholder agreements, and conduct transactions.

 “Peter Garry of Keystone Law has practised in the contentious partnership space for over 20 years, and is characterised by one interviewee as ‘the complete litigator – a hugely experienced, true partnership practitioner who’s ready to roll up his sleeves and get tough if necessary, but also has a sensible, measured approach.’ ” – Chambers Guide 2018